Two Different Restaurants

-The patent, which was granted to Google this week, describes how the search engine may look at “popularity” signals such as how often people look up driving directions for businesses with locations that they can visit in person.
-It also tells us that in some cases, such as where directions lookups are sparse, Google might look at some alternative signals, such as reviews of those businesses, to use a popularity signal to rank pages.
+The patent, which got granted to Google this week, describes how the search engine may look at “popularity” signals, such as how often people look up driving directions for businesses with locations that they can visit in person.
+It also tells us that in some cases, such as where driving directions lookups are sparse, Google might look at some alternative signals, such as reviews of those businesses, to use a popularity signal to rank pages.

 The 4 inventors listed on the patent are also the 4 authors of a Google white paper that I cited in a blog post a couple of years ago, in GPS to Correct Google Maps and Driving Directions as a Local Search Ranking Factor?.
 The paper is Hyper-Local, Directions-Based Ranking of Places (pdf).

-Correlation between Directions Requests and Number of Reviews
+Correlation between Driving Directions Requests and Number of Reviews

 While I cited the white paper for its description of the use of driving directions from Google as a potential ranking signal, what I didn’t include in that post was a section in the paper that considered the use of those driving directions as compared to the number of reviews for businesses.
 That conclusion was pretty interesting.

-In this experiment, we evaluate the feasibility of using driving directions logs as a proxy for the popularity/importance of a place.
-We compare the correlation of the driving directions based signal with the number of reviews for a place, which is a commonly accepted measure of popularity.
+In this experiment, we test the feasibility of using driving directions logs to proxy for the popularity/importance of a place.
+We compare the correlation of the driving directions-based signal with the number of reviews for a place, which is a commonly accepted measure of popularity.
 The number of reviews was extracted via Google’s business directory, and it is the total number of reviews found in various data sources on the Web…

-…There is a clear correlation between the rankings of the results and the number of reviews that a place has, which shows that the directions logs are indicative of the popularity of a place.
+…There is a clear correlation between the rankings of the results and the number of reviews that a place has, which shows that the driving directions logs indicate the popularity of a place.